Angel-IT2/Basic-Reading/README.md

-# Basic-Reading
+# SheCodes Basic
-Basic HTML project i did on SheCodes Basic lessons which is an Introduction to Coding
+SheCodes Basic lessons which is an Introduction to Coding